Sheep’s-bit Hoverfly

 Description:

 The Sheep’s-bit Hoverfly (Eumerus sabulonum) is a small, native hoverfly.
-A scarce species found on cliffs and sand dunes along the west coast of England, Wales and into southern Scotland.
+A scarce species found on cliffs and sand dunes along the west coast of England, Wales and in southern Scotland.

 A small, dark hoverfly with distinct hair bands on its body (abdomen) and an enlarged femur on the hind leg.
 This species is distinct in having a reddish coloured abdomen (compared with the other species of Eumerus recorded in the UK).
 The moderately swollen hind femur is devoid of long hairs beneath (the stout black spines being almost as long as any of the hairs).